in2workspace/in2-verifier-api/README.md

 ---

-### Step 2: Authorization and Token Requests
+### Step 2: Authentication and Token Requests

 Once the client is registered, the authentication flow proceeds as follows:

-1. **Authorization Request**
+1. **Authentication Request**
-    - The client sends an authorization request to the verifier.
+    - The client sends an Authentication request to the verifier.
     - The verifier authenticates the user, presenting a login screen where the user must use their wallet to provide a valid credential.
     - This process utilizes the **OpenID4VP flow**, where the user presents their verifiable credential (VC) to authenticate.
     - If the authentication is successful, the verifier sends an **authentication response** to the client's redirection URL (`redirect_uri`).